-Cervical muscle instability can disturb your cognitive abilities to cause visual disturbances.
+Cervical muscle instability can disturb your cognitive abilities and cause visual disturbances.
 Such disturbances may range from mild to severely affected eyes.

-Brain fog is a major symptom of craniocervical instability.
+Brain fog is a significant symptom of craniocervical instability.
 It refers to the unintentional scattered thoughts, usual forgetfulness, inability to concentrate, haziness, and lack of mental sensing are all signs of brain fog.

 People suffering from CCI struggle to remember everyday things.
 They’re always full of different thoughts.
 Extreme brain fogging may lead to cognitive impairment.

 Elevated Heart Rate